 In spite of growing up without learning to read, her experiences in these communities—and seeing and participating in peaceful protests against deforestation that removed local workers from their homes—solidified her role in environmental movements locally and globally.
 In addition to her role as a spokeswoman, Silva has been part of the country's National Assembly since 1994.
 During her time as Brazil's Minister of Environment, Silva successfully formed the Amazon Fund and diminished deforestation efforts by almost 60% throughout the country between 2004 to 2007.

-When he's not considering a run for president in 2020, entrepreneur Michael Bloomberg busies himself with pushing for climate justice and lowering humanity's carbon footprint—which he successfully did as three-term mayor of New York City by an impressive 19%.
+Entrepreneur Michael Bloomberg successfully pushed for climate justice and lowering humanity's carbon footprint as three-term mayor of New York City, during which time he helped reduce the city's greenhouse gas emmisions by 19% between 2005 and 2013.
 The philanthropist serves today as the U.N. secretary-general's special envoy for climate action and from 2010 to 2013 was chair of the C40 Climate Leadership Group.
 Bloomberg also made time to pick up writing; his 2017 book “Climate of Hope: How Cities, Businesses, and Citizens Can Save the Planet” (co-authored with Carl Pope) was a best-seller.
 In total, Bloomberg has contributed more than $6 billion to philanthropic causes.

 Celebrity climatologist Dr. Michael E. Mann carved a name out for himself with his “hockey stick” graph that has become the gold standard in visualizing climate change.
 Mann was awarded this February with the Tyler Prize, which is similar to the Nobel Prize but specifically for environmental work.
 The distinguished professor of atmospheric science at Penn State University (where he also directs the Earth System Science Center) has written a number of books about climate change and co-founded the popular environmental science website RealClimate.org, featuring information about climate science from climate scientists.